pangeo-data/climpred/docs/source/metrics.rst

 ``keyword: 'spearman_r', 'sacc'``

-A measure how well the relationship between two variables can be described using a monotonic function.
+A measure of how well the relationship between two variables can be described using a monotonic function.

 .. autofunction:: _spearman_r